codam-coding-college/spark-sessions/gnl/SparkSession - GNL.md

 ### Static Variables

 1. What is a static variable?
     - Use the internet to find the definition of a static variable and its unique characteristics.
-(10 mins)
-    - What is an automatic variable?
     - Discuss the following points together and make sure everyone understands: when might you use a static variable?
 Where is it allocated in memory?
 What are the disadvantages when it comes to memory and reusability?
-And what are the advantages ?(15 mins)

 2. Let's practice!
     - Write a function that: (10 mins)